alindeman/upgradingtorails4/text/01_introduction.markdown

 * Updated information about [encrypted cookies](#encrypted-cookies).
 Rails 3
   cookies are upgradable to Rails 4 cookies, but the API looks different than it did in Rails 4.0.0.beta1.
+* Discussed [upgrading RSpec](#rspec) earlier in the book: tests are critical to a smooth upgrade process.

 #### 0.9: March 21, 2013